AshitaSri/Kids-Learning-Games-Website/README.md

 The server will be running at the [localhost:5000](http://localhost:5000/)

-- ##the website is running on localhost:5000
+## The website is running on localhost:5000

 ## About the Project